What Is Summer Learning Loss?

 However, this much-needed break does not need to be a break from learning.
-Although all students are susceptible to some regression during the summer months, we have cause to be concerned about those students who are considered at-risk for learning loss.
+Although all students are susceptible to some regression during the summer months, we have cause to be concerned about students who are considered at-risk for summer learning loss.

 The reality of the summer reading loss is well-documented for those who are at-risk and already facing learning struggles.